Key Takeaways

 How long does it take for schema markup to affect AI search results?

-AI systems pick up schema changes on their next crawl of your website.
+AI systems pick up schema changes on their next crawl.
 For Google, this can be within days.
 For ChatGPT and Perplexity, the timeline is less predictable but typically 2 to 4 weeks.
-The key is ensuring your schema validates with zero errors.
-One malformed block can cause AI to ignore all your structured data.
+The impact is permanent too, once the schema is in place every future crawl gets clean structured data instead of unstructured HTML.
+The key is zero validation errors, because one malformed block can cause AI to ignore all of your structured data.

 Not Sure What Schema Your Site Needs?